Last updated:

 The verdict for ITIN holders

 If you can only choose one: start with a secured credit card — specifically the Capital One Platinum Secured (accepts ITIN, $49–$200 deposit, no annual fee) or the Self Visa.
-It builds credit faster on a per-dollar cost basis and gives you a usable card.
-Add a credit builder loan from Self Financial 1–2 months later if your budget allows.
-Together, they are the fastest path to a scoreable credit file from absolute zero.
+It builds credit on a per-dollar cost basis and gives you a usable card.
+Consider adding a credit builder loan from Self Financial 1–2 months later if your budget allows.
+Together, they are one of the most straightforward paths to a scoreable credit file from absolute zero.

 Secured Cards That Accept ITIN